Check Out These 11 Creative Staff Retreat Ideas

 Another option is to hand out color-coded stickers that operate on the traffic-light system: green means that conversation is welcome, yellow means ask first, and red means that you only want to socialize with people you already know.
 While social butterflies may find a system like this to be unnecessary, for those with social anxiety, it can level the playing field and make it easier for them to engage.
 Plus, it can reduce unwanted interactions, which themselves can lead to a lot of undesirable conversations and potential fallout.

-5. Host an executive AMA
+5. Host an executive AMA and answer their burning questions

 For companies that pride themselves on transparency, hosting an executive Ask Me Anything (AMA) can be a great way to build trust between your employees and executive team by putting your CEO or upper management on the spot.
 Gather all your team members in a comfy and relaxed setting with the CEO front and center.
 Expect some awkward questions about salaries and company policies — but on the bright side, it’s better than a dunk tank!

-6. Incorporate virtual reality
+6. Incorporate virtual reality through team building exercises

 Virtual reality isn’t just a novelty.
 It’s one of the most efficient staff retreat ideas if your goal is to include some team-building exercises during your event.
 The Infinite Loop VR game made by Catalyst Team Building requires each team to solve clues that open VR doors.
 The catch is that only one person can use the headset at a time, and they must communicate with their teammates in the “real world” in order to work together and complete the puzzle.

-7. Travel to a new city
+7. Travel to a new city and explore its culture together

 It’s hard to turn down the opportunity to travel somewhere new, especially if your company is paying for it!
 Consider hosting your retreat in a far-off location that your staff will be excited to visit.
 This is especially practical for remote teams that would have to travel to a retreat anyway, no matter where it’s hosted.
 For example, the team at Buffer decided to host its retreat in Singapore and provided a daily allowance that staff could use to sample local foods or go on a fun outing.

-8. Invite the whole family
+8. Invite the whole family along to up the fun

 Asking your employees to leave their families behind for the weekend can be tough, especially if your retreat is far away.
 Consider allowing your staff to bring their families to the resort or venue where you’re hosting the retreat.
 While they won’t join you for the presentations, of course, they can go on their own outings and get to know each other better.
 Not only will your staff be more relaxed with their families around, but you’ll help to create an extended workplace family.

-9. Design a custom app
+9. Design a custom app that rewards participation

 Make your event interactive by creating an app specifically for your retreat.
 In addition to a map of the venue and a schedule, you can include icebreaker games and scavenger hunts.
 The staff member who posts selfies with the most people or attends the most workshops wins a prize at the end of the retreat.
 This is among the many creative staff retreat ideas for tech and social media startups.

-10. Offer a wellness class
+10. Offer a wellness class to promote overall wellbeing

 In addition to work-related activities, be sure to offer workshops that add some value to your employees’ lives.
 On the Goga offers a variety of corporate wellness programs, from teaching your staff how to make overnight oats and other workplace-friendly meals, to financial planning workshops, mindfulness walks, sustainability classes, and more.

-11. Crew a sailing ship
+11. Band together and crew a sailing ship

 Take your team off-shore for the weekend with a corporate retreat on the tall ship ATYLA.
 You’ll have room for up to 16 staff members on board for an overnight retreat, with a TV and a built-in sound system for all of your A/V needs.
 You can take part in customized workshops hosted by the onboard coach, and even fly your company or organization’s flag from the ship’s mast!